You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Jerry Castle’s a whole lot a rock n roll wrapped in a whole lot a country.
-Castle, a 14 year resident of Nashville, TN, has become best known for his country-rock songwriting about heartbreak, hard living, and lessons learned from a colorful life both at home and on the road.
-He still believes that songwriting should be magical, not contrived and his forthcoming 2013 release, 'Desperate Parade', is a perfect manifestation of that theory.
+He has become best known for his country-rock songwriting about heartbreak, hard living, and lessons learned from a colorful life both at home and on the road.
+He still believes that songwriting should be magical, not contrived and if the last four years are any indication, his best work is yet to come.